Leather NATO G10 StrapsCopyright © Notice

 When I first asked the workshop to make some leather NATO G10 straps, I thought that they would just make faithful copies of the service nylon versions, just shorter.
 But the workshop realised that the standard design of the NATO G10 strap puts the watch head close to the buckle, meaning that the buckle sits on the side of the wrist rather than underneath it, so they moved the position of the keepers to make the strap more wearable.
 However, this does mean that the keeper positions even on my "standard" G10 design are not an exact replica of a service G10 strap.

 After some customer comments about my standard G10 strap positioning of the buckle on the side of the wrist being uncomfortable I designed a revised "Mark II" design that looks like the standard NATO G10 but places the watch head further down the strap so that the buckle sits under the wrist rather than to the side.
 I find these are much more comfortable to wear than the standard G10 design.
+I don't say that these are "better" than the standard design, it is just an alternative if you find the position of the buckle uncomfortable with the standard design.

 The difference between my standard and Mk.
 II designs is explained in more detail below.